 Our department offers two Introduction to American Sign Language courses, as well as advanced workshops in ASL storytelling.

-Degree programs in Spanish at Catholic University include undergraduate majors in Hispanic Studies and Spanish for International Service, master's and doctoral programs in Hispanic Literatures and Cultures, a Certificate in Spanish for Health Care, and a Minor in Hispanic Studies.
+Degree programs in Spanish at Catholic University include undergraduate majors in Hispanic Studies and Spanish for International Service, a Certificate in Spanish for Health Care, and a Minor in Hispanic Studies.